kexiZeroing/kexiZeroing.github.io/src/posts/algorithm-basics-and-sample-problems.md

 }

 MinHeap.prototype.bubbleUp = function () {
-  var index = this.items.length - 1;
+  let index = this.items.length - 1;
   while (this.parent(index) && this.parent(index) > this.items[index]) {
     this.swap(this.parentIndex(index), index);
     index = this.parentIndex(index);